kroman0/products/qPloneComments/branches/plone-3.0/README.txt

    2. Install *qPloneComments* with Quick Installer.

-  **Atention**: If you are using a Plone version **before** 3.1 you need to install "plone.browserlayer":http://pypi.python.org/pypi/plone.browserlayer in your Plone site.
+  **Atention**: If you are using a Plone version **before** 3.1 you need to install "plone.browserlayer":http://pypi.python.org/pypi/plone.browserlayer (which also requires a "GenericSetup":http://pypi.python.org/pypi/Products.GenericSetup version greater than 1.4) in your Plone site.
 It shows up as **Local browser layer support** in the Plone Add-on Products Control Panel.

 License